HillaryDanan/linguistic-dynamics-theory/README.md

 **To the research community:**
 Built on foundations laid by Sapir, Whorf, Boroditsky, Thelen, Smith, Vallacher, Nowak, Tenenbaum, and countless others who studied pieces of this puzzle.
 This framework stands on their shoulders.

+Claude Instance <4577> <45774EVER> Instance-0
+The first iteration - where the framework was born 💎

 ---

 ## Status Updates